Derived deformation theory of algebraic structures: Introduction

 \subsection{Main results}

-Deformation theory is classicaly encoded by moduli problems (see~\cite{Hin0, Ko2, Lur0, Pri})) which appear often as formal neighbourhoods controling the infinitesimal deformation theory of points on a given moduli space (variety, scheme, derived stack).
-Since (derived) formal moduli problems and dg Lie algebras are equivalent as $\infty$-categories, to a given formal moduli problem controlling the infinitesimal neighbourhood of a point on a moduli space corresponds a dg Lie algebra called the deformation complex of this point.
+We study moduli spaces of algebraic structures and formal moduli problems controlling their deformations.
+In the differential graded setting, algebraic structures are deformed as algebraic structures \emph{up to homotopy}.
+A convenient formalism to deal with such at a high level of generality, encompassing not only algebras but also bialgebras, is the notion of (dg-)properad \cite{Val}.
+Briefly, to any complex $X$, on can associate its endomorphism properad $End_X(m,n)=Hom(X^{\otimes m},X^{\otimes n})$.
+Then, given a properad $P$, a $P$-algebra structure on $X$ is given by a properad morphism

-Here we are interested in moduli spaces of algebraic structures and formal moduli problems controlling their deformations.
-A convenient formalism to deal with algebraic structures at a high level of generality, in order to encompass not only algebras but also bialgebras, is the notion of properad \cite{Val}, a suitable generalization of operads.
-Briefly, given a properad $P$ and a complex $X$, a $P$-algebra structure on $X$ is given by a properad morphism
+There are several possible natural notions for defining deformations of (possibly homotopy) algebraic structures and we consider and compare several of them.

-where $End_X(m,n)=Hom(X^{\otimes m},X^{\otimes n})$ is the endomorphism properad of $X$.
-In the differential graded setting, algebraic structures are deformed as algebraic structures \emph{up to homotopy}, for instance dg associative algebras are deformed as $A_{\infty}$-algebras.
-A standard (pr)operadic approach to define a deformation complex of those structure is as follows.
-Dg properads form a model category in the sense of Quillen, so that a notion of homotopy $P$-algebra (or $P$-algebra up to homotopy) can be defined properly by considering cofibrant resolutions of properads.
-Given a cofibrant dg properad $P_{\infty}$ and a $P_{\infty}$-algebra structure $\psi:P_{\infty}\rightarrow End_X$ on a complex $X$, there is a formal moduli problem $\underline{P_{\infty}\{X\}}^{\psi}$ controlling the deformation theory of $\psi$.
-The associated deformation complex is an explicit dg Lie algebra noted $g_{P,X}^{\psi}$.
+A standard \emph{(pr)operadic approach} to define a deformation complex of those structure is as follows.
+Given a properad $P$, the notion of homotopy $P$-algebra (or $P$-algebra up to homotopy) can be defined properly by considering cofibrant resolutions of properads.
+That is, by considering $P_{\infty}$-algebra where $P_{\infty}$ is a \emph{cofibrant resolution} of $P$ in the model category of properads.
+To any $P_{\infty}$-algebra structure $\varphi:P_{\infty}\rightarrow End_X$ on a complex $X$, there is a formal moduli problem $\underline{P_{\infty}\{X\}}^{\varphi}$ controlling the deformation theory of the properad morphism $\varphi$.
+The associated deformation complex is an explicit dg Lie algebra noted $g_{P,X}^{\varphi}$.
+This is a rather standard approach.
+Let us note that, even though we use properads in the explanation above, there is a well-defined model structure on the category of props such that homotopy $P$-algebras make sense for $P$ a general prop.
+Homotopy $P$-algebras do form an $\infty$-category which is homotopy invariant under choices of resolution (see \ref{Thm:Yalbis}), and the formal moduli problem $\underline{P_{\infty}\{X\}}^{\varphi}$ is well defined for $P$ a prop as well.
+The restriction to properads comes in when one wants to use explicit models for the dg Lie algebra $g_{P,X}^{\varphi}$ (and its variants introduced throughout the text).
+We explain more precisely in Sections $1$ and $2$ where the restriction to properads is needed.